Mar 18, 2022 5 min read

 — Carol Welch —

-Now meet Bethany Hamilton.
-As a young rising surf star, at the age of only 13 Bethany lost her left arm to a tiger shark attack.
-People thought this would end her dream career.
-One month after the attack, Bethany returned to surfing.
-Unbelievable!
-Within a couple of years, she won her first national surfing title.
-Bethany’s foundation of faith has been her backbone; her source of truth, hope, and strength.1 At 17 years old, her dream of surfing professionally came true and she continues to be an active surf competitor to this day.
+Meet Bethany Hamilton.
+At just 13 years old, this rising surf star lost her left arm to a tiger shark attack.
+Many thought her career was over.
+Yet one month after the attack, Bethany returned to surfing.
+Within years, she won her first national surfing title.
+At 17, her dream of surfing professionally came true, and she continues to compete actively today.

 Bethany Hamilton, I'm just a surfer

-While reading this chapter, I hope that you are inspired to put this book down— to stop thinking about it—and get up and simply move.
-Move in a way that feels good, as you remember the variability of movement you had as a child swinging from monkey bars, dancing, and playing in nature.
-The movement needs to be part of our lifestyles and integrated into our daily rituals.
+While reading this, I hope you feel inspired to stop reading for a moment—to get up and simply move.
+Move in a way that feels good, remembering the variety of movements you enjoyed as a child swinging from monkey bars, dancing, and playing in nature.

-Every movement creates an amazing healing stimulus for all of the 12 integrated systems that make up our amazing dynamic human body.
-In the same way, a bird doesn’t need a flight manual, we don’t need a rulebook, expensive methods, workout gurus or strict regulations and philosophies in order to move.
+Every movement creates a healing stimulus for all twelve integrated systems that make up our amazing human body.
+Just as a bird doesn't need a flight manual, we don't need rulebooks, expensive methods, workout gurus, or strict regulations to move naturally.

-Build by 1% and don't miss two days in a row.
+Commit to just 21-30 minutes daily.
+Build by 1% and don't miss two consecutive days.

 REFERENCES